MEMORIES AND INFORMATION - STAFFORDSHIRE HOME GUARD

 He was also in receipt of a Defence Medal, the transmission document for which survives (below).

 Alexander became a British citizen in 1947 and at that point he and the rest of the family changed their name to 'Sinclair'.
-In later life he married an English woman and had 3 children.
+In later life he married and had 3 children.
 He went to Birmingham University where he obtained two degrees and then entered the teaching profession, eventually becoming a Secondary School Headmaster at schools in Worcester, Heidelberg (in the 1970s) and Reading.
 He was also a Christian lay-preacher.
 He spoke word-perfect English and had no German accent whatsoever.

 Alexander Schadowsky, later Sinclair, died in Reading in 1986, aged 60 and is buried with his wife.
 His mother, father and sister lie in Brandwood Cemetery, Kings Heath.